masroorrizvi/getting-cleaning-data/README.md

 I do exactly the same sets of the above steps for test data now and save it into x_subjectLabeledTestData variable.

-Now I have two sets of data available - the train data and the test data
+Now I have two sets of data available - the train data and the test data.
+Since both these datasets have same number of columns (i.e 563 now), and step 1 is asking to merge the data sets, I use the rbind command now to merge the two data sets and store the result in mergedDataset variable.
+I do a couple of sanity check to find out that this variable (which by the way is a dataframe) has 10299 rows and 263 variables now.
+This marks the completion of step 1